Crod7/Chat-Gpt-App/README.md

 ## Getting Started

+Clone repo and open on preferred editor.

 First, install dependencies.

 ```bash
 npm install
 ```

-Next, create a `.env` file and connect to a mongo database.
+Next, create a `.env.local` file and connect to a mongo database.
 The inside of the file should have the following:

 ```bash